How To Start Building Passive Income For Financial Independence

 6. Rethink Your Time Allocation

-“whatever your mind can believe, your mind can achieve”.
+“Whatever your mind can conceive and believe, your mind can achieve”.

-If you really believe that you can achieve passive sources of income, then something special starts to happen.
+If you really believe that you can achieve passive income sources, then something special starts to happen.

 It will force you to rethink the way you allocate your time.